Skip to main content

 I was transported by the ambulance, what information do you need to file with my insurance carrier?

-Please provide as much insurance information to the ambulance crew as possible at the time of transport, including the name of your insurance carrier; the policy number; identification number; group number and the name of policy holder.
-If you have more than one insurance carrier, we need information for all carriers, as well as which is primary, secondary, etc. We encourage you to contact us or Lowcountry Billing with any additional information that would help us expedite processing of your payment.
+Please provide as much insurance information to the ambulance crew as possible at the time of transport, including the name of your insurance carrier, the policy number, identification number, group number, and the name of policy holder.
+If you have more than one insurance carrier, we need information for all carriers, as well as which is primary, secondary, etc. We encourage you to contact the third-party billing company for your date of service with any additional information that would help us expedite processing of your payment.
+For dates of services prior to July 1, 2024, please contact Lowcountry Billing Service at (803) 957-7111.
+For dates of service from July 1, 2024 to the present, please contact Digitech Computer, LLC at (803) 496-6050

 Back to Billing Questions